Harshitham195/Harshitham195/README.md

 **📫 Contact Me**
 Interested in discussing opportunities in analytics or software testing?
 Let’s connect on [LinkedIn]([your LinkedIn profile URL](https://www.linkedin.com/in/hmadihalli/)) or via email at harshitham195@gmail.com.

-Thank you for visiting—I look forward to connecting and exploring exciting possibilities together! 🚀
+Thank you for visiting - I look forward to connecting and exploring exciting possibilities together! 🚀

 <h3 align="left">Delving Into My Expertise:</h3>